TheDoctorARG/TheDoctorARG/README.md

-- 👋 Hi, I’m @TheDoctorARG
+- 👋 Hi, I’m @TheDoctorARG, vivo en Argentina, even so soy de Brasil.
-- 👀 I’m interested in ...Coding
+- 👀 I’m interested in ...Coding with Python, Java and all of that stuff
 - 🌱 I’m currently learning ...
-Full Stack
+Full Stack?
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...